kudobuilder/operators/repository/kafka/docs/latest/production.md

 ### Volume Expansion

-Verify if  the storage class has the option `AllowVolumeExpansion` to `true`
+Verify if the storage class has the option `AllowVolumeExpansion` and is set to `true`.

 ```
 > kubectl describe sc awsebscsiprovisioner